-To understand the effect of accounting for age-group distributions on the optimization process, we compare the age-considered optimization results to the baseline case studied in the previous work~\cite{lee2020optimizing}, which uses the objective function in Eq.~(\ref{eq:energy_previous}).
-We first examine the relative change in hospital density compared to the original empirical density $\eta$, specifically ${\eta^{\rm (opt)}_{\rm age}}/{\eta}$ and ${\eta^{\rm (opt)}_{\times}}/{\eta}$, which are obtained by minimizing the objective function $E_{\rm fatalities}$ in Eq.~(\ref{eq:energy_st}) for $\eta^{\rm (opt)}_{\rm age}$ and $E(\vec{\eta})$ in Eq.~(\ref{eq:energy_previous}) for $\eta^{\rm (opt)}_{\times}$, respectively.
+To visualize the effect of accounting for age-group distributions on the optimization process, the age-considered optimization results are compared to the baseline case studied in the previous work~\cite{lee2020optimizing}, which uses the objective function in Eq.~(\ref{eq:energy_previous}).
+One can first examine the relative change in hospital density compared to the original empirical density $\eta$, specifically ${\eta^{\rm (opt)}_{\rm age}}/{\eta}$ and ${\eta^{\rm (opt)}_{\times}}/{\eta}$, which are obtained by minimizing the objective function $E_{\rm fatalities}$ in Eq.~(\ref{eq:energy_st}) for $\eta^{\rm (opt)}_{\rm age}$ and $E(\vec{\eta})$ in Eq.~(\ref{eq:energy_previous}) for $\eta^{\rm (opt)}_{\times}$, respectively.
 Here, the subscript $\times$ represents the optimal hospital density obtained without accounting for age-group differences.
-Since elderly individuals account for a substantial portion of TB patients and fatalities, we analyze the optimization results with respect to the areal patient density of the oldest age group ($t = 5$, ages 80 and above), defined as $\rho_{s,5} = N_{s,5} / A_s$.
+Since elderly individuals account for a substantial portion of TB patients and fatalities, one can analyze the optimization results with respect to the areal patient density of the oldest age group ($t = 5$, ages 80 and above), defined as $\rho_{s,5} = N_{s,5} / A_s$.
 The relative changes ${\eta^{\rm (opt)}_{\rm age}}/{\eta}$ and ${\eta^{\rm (opt)}_{\times}}/{\eta}$ are nearly identical [see the color map in Fig.~\ref{fig:E_a}(a) and the y-axis scales in Figs.~\ref{fig:E_a}(b) and~\ref{fig:E_a}(c)].